Chart Color Schemes

 Fulham Gardens is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-In Fulham Gardens, as per the latest Census, 75.6% of dwellings were houses, with 24.4% being semi-detached, apartments, or other types.
-In Adelaide metro, this was 66.1% houses and 33.9% others.
-Home ownership in Fulham Gardens stood at 48.2%, with mortgaged properties at 29.3% and rented ones at 22.5%.
-The median monthly mortgage repayment in the area was $1,950, surpassing Adelaide metro's average of $1,733.
-The median weekly rent in Fulham Gardens was $370, compared to Adelaide metro's $325.
-Nationally, Fulham Gardens' mortgage repayments were higher than the Australian average of $1,863, while rents were lower than the national figure of $375.
+Fulham Gardens' dwelling structures, as per the latest Census, consisted of 75.6% houses and 24.4% other dwellings (semi-detached, apartments, 'other').
+This compares to Adelaide metro's 66.1% houses and 33.9% other dwellings.
+Home ownership in Fulham Gardens was at 48.2%, with mortgaged dwellings at 29.3% and rented ones at 22.5%.
+The median monthly mortgage repayment in the area was $1,950, higher than Adelaide metro's average of $1,733.
+The median weekly rent figure in Fulham Gardens was $370, compared to Adelaide metro's $325.
+Nationally, Fulham Gardens' mortgage repayments were higher at $1,863 and rents lower at $375.

 Frequently Asked Questions - Housing